GentleCure Blog

 One of the bigger differences between squamous and basal cell skin cancers is that squamous cell carcinoma is much more likely to spread.
 Even though keratoacanthoma is not cancer, it’s best to have these lesions removed as soon as they are found to limit risk.

-Keratoacanthoma and Squamous Cell Skin Cancer Treatment
+Squamous Cell and Keratoacanthoma Treatment

-Should you be diagnosed with either keratoacanthoma or squamous cell skin cancer, treatment options range between various levels of surgery and radiation.
-ImageGuided Superficial Radiotherapy, or Image-Guided SRT, is the least invasive keratoacanthoma and squamous cell skin cancer treatment, as it effectively destroys the diseased cells without cutting or surgical scarring.
+Image-Guided Superficial Radiotherapy, or Image-Guided SRT, is the least invasive keratoacanthoma and squamous cell skin cancer treatment, as it effectively destroys the diseased cells without cutting or surgical scarring.
 Your symptoms will help determine which treatment method will be most effective for you.

-Image-Guided Can Treat Squamous Cell Skin Cancer
+Treat Squamous Cell Skin Cancer with GentleCure